Amazon Won’t Stop Until It’s Devoured the Economy

 For Bezos, the transition makes sense.
 As rich as a pharaoh, Bezos oversees a range of investments and dilettantish projects, and now he can do absolutely whatever he wants, while serving as a figurehead of perhaps the most important company in the world.
 But more than one oligarch’s passage into the next chapter of his life, the executive shuffle at Amazon merely affirms how massive and powerful the company has become—a self-sustaining behemoth that, no matter who’s at the helm, will continue devouring industry after industry with no end in sight.
 Bezos’s move also suggests that the window to tame this rapacious monster may be rapidly closing.

-As he noted in his goodbye letter to employees, Bezos is fond of saying that it is always Day 1 at Amazon, a reflection of the company’s relentless culture.
+Bezos is fond of saying, as he did in his goodbye letter to employees, that it is always Day 1 at Amazon, a reflection of the company’s relentless culture.
 But a company always stuck on Day 1 is unlikely to think beyond the demands of the present—or about what kind of harmful power it might wield.
 Such a company doesn’t care about what it has done already, only what it might do.
 The current dangers of Amazon—to labor, the environment, small businesses, and minimum-wage workers—are all too clear.
 What’s more disturbing is the culture that Bezos has built, namely an unaccountable Goliath that can seemingly do no wrong on the way to invention, profits, and a global influence we’re only beginning to comprehend.

 Read more https://newrepublic.com/article/161219/bezos-resigns-ceo-amazon